unni-krishnan-95/copy/_posts/2016-12-30-vulnhub-kioptrix3.md

 So, the first thing we want to do is find the amount of columns the SQL Database has, and also find which one of the columns is vulnerable to SQL Injection.

-So in the URL after the __id__ variable, we will type in the following
+So in the URL after the __id__ variable, we will type in the following:

 ```sql
 -1 union select 1,2,3,4,5,6